QiongWang1/Semantic-Guided-MLO-MAE/Prompt_Engineering_Playbook_for_Baseline.md

-# Prompt Engineering Playbook for Baseline
+# Prompt Engineering Playbook for Evaluation of Baseline Methods

 ## 1. Objective